-The best months to visit the park are between January and May, when the vegetation is at its most lush.
-The dry season, from June to October, offers a different view of the scenery as the waterholes dry and the land takes on a parched and dry appearance.
+The best months to visit the park are between January and May when the vegetation is at its most lush.
+The dry season, from June to October, offers a different view of the scenery as the waterholes dry up and the land takes on a parched, dry appearance.
 The park has been divided into different blocks and you will need to camp to visit more than one in a day.
 Most visitors hire jeeps for the day and venture in for both morning and afternoon drives.

-As a result of the stunning natural beauty and plentiful wildlife, Yala gets quite busy during the peak months and you will likely share your viewing time with many other jeeps.
-If the chance of spotting animals in a wilder and less visited setting sounds better to you, we would recommend trying Wilpattu or Wasgamuwa National Parks.
+As a result of its incredible natural beauty and plentiful wildlife, Yala gets quite busy during the peak months and you will likely share your viewing time with many other jeeps.
+If the chance of spotting animals in a wilder and less visited setting sounds better to you, we would recommend trying Wilpattu or Wasgamuwa National Park.

 Kulu Safaris operate their luxury camping service in Yala, which is undoubtedly the best way to experience the park.
 You will be on a safari drive long before and after all the other jeeps have left, giving you the massive park to yourself.